Sparkplug84/route_share_MS4/README.md

 ### Overall Structure
 On the homepage I wanted to use several large full screen cycling images in conjunction with small snippets of information about the site.
 The overall design I tried to implement was fixed positioned images, seperated by a cycling graphic which scrolls up over the image to hide the image above and reveal the image below.
 The information snippets also scroll up over the fixed images.
 I think this gives a nice vsual effect to welcome the user to the site.
 The navigation panel along the top of the site is split into 2 sections.
 Theres the head section which is always visible on all screens but changes slightly depending on device size.
 It incorporates a site name/logo, a search bar, a profile icon and a basket icon.
 On smaller screens the site logo toggles to become the menu button for the main page navigation below.
 Inside this dropdown menu in a seperate link to the homepage.
-The search bar also toggles to a button on smaller screens which reveals the navbar below to save some space on smaller devices.
+The search bar also toggles to a button on smaller screens which reveals the search bar below to save some space on smaller devices.
 For the lower part of the navigation panel I went with centrally alligned links to the routes, membership and forum pages.
+Several of these links have their own dropdown menus to choose filtering options when browsing for routes.
+On smaller devices this navigation panel disappears and transfers to inside the menu button, which will reveal the list of links when clicked.
+The footer section is a fairly standard but modern responsive information panel with links on the left to other parts of the site and on the right for social links, which all open in a new tab so the user is not permanently directed away from the site.
+The 3 footer sections trnasform into a centrally aligned single column on smaller screens.
+For the overall styles within the site I wanted to use coloured background sections with white text.
+These coloured background sections were all styled with rounded edges and often with an orange horizontal dividers to seperate information.
+I think this gave an attractive, soft and fun feel to the overall appearance ot the site.
+All existing allauth templates were also updated to reflect the sites main styles to provide consistency throughout the website.

 [↥ Back to top](#Mark-McClean)